skvggor/scaffold/README.md

 scaffold
 ========

-My scaffold for Static and Wordpress web projects.
+A scaffold for Static and Wordpress web projects.

 ## Resources